How to start an affiliate program: a guide to running in-house affiliate programs

-The traffic generated from affiliates helps you get an idea of the impact of your program in comparison to other channels.
+The quantity of traffic generated from affiliates helps to get an idea of the impact of your program compared to other channels.

-It’s also a good metric to check the growth or decline of your program.
-If you keep recruiting affiliates but the total volume of traffic plateaus or declines, you might want to dive deeper into what causes this.
+It is also a great metric to check the growth or decline of your program.
+If you keep recruiting affiliates, but the total volume of traffic plateau’s or declines, you might want to dive deeper into what causes this.

-The lifetime value of a customer is a prediction of the total amount of money a customer will bring to the company before churning.
+The lifetime value of a customer is a prediction of the total amount of money a customer will bring to the company before they stop buying the product.
 This value is based on a forecast of how long you can retain your customers.

 Once you have your best estimates, you can use the above formula to calculate the customer lifetime value.

 The customer lifetime value will tell you how much profit an average referral brings in.
-This helps you to create an estimate of the amount generated by the referrals.
-It’s also an important number to forecast your program’s profitability.
+It is also an important number to forecast your program’s profitability.

-Rather than focusing on the number of affiliates, look at the percentage of active affiliates.
+Rather than looking at the number of affiliates your program has, look at the percentage of active affiliates.

 Define what it means to be an active affiliate and keep track of this number over time.
-This percentage gives you insight into the quality of your affiliates.
+This percentage gives you insight into the quality of affiliates you have on board.

 Check out more affiliate marketing KPIs and how to analyze them here.

-Developing a successful affiliate program demands time and research.
+Developing a successful affiliate program takes time and research.
 Hopefully, this guide helps answer your questions on how to start an affiliate program for your business.

-Also check other affiliate related articles on our affiliate blog section.
+Also, check out other affiliate related articles on our affiliate blog section.